 The shift towards the more privacy-oriented Internet

-The cookie technology is a victim of the world-wide shift started by governments and companies alike that aim to give more control to users over their data.
+The cookie based technology is a victim of the world-wide shift started by governments and companies alike that aim to give more control to users over their data.

 The latest victim is the IDFA, and more specifically, a blocked by default access to this Apple’s ID for advertisers for third-party apps.